 For example, after the sun goes down, your dog’s pineal gland releases more melatonin, with levels reaching their peak between 11 PM and 3 AM.
-As a result, there is approximately 10 times more melatonin in your dog’s body at night than during the day.
+As a result, there is more melatonin in your dog’s body at night than during the day.
 These fluctuations are responsible for your dog’s sleep-wake cycle, also known in mammalian physiology as the circadian rhythm.

 In 1958, A.B.Lerner was the first person to synthetically produce melatonin in a laboratory.
 Today manufacturers can produce synthetic melatonin in different ways.
 Generally speaking, there are two sources of melatonin.
 One comes from the pineal gland of cows or other “natural” sources, however, this can contain contaminants like viruses or bacteria.
 Alternatively, the widespread source in use is “manmade” synthetic melatonin which has zero contaminants.